EVERSE-ResearchSoftware/QualityPipelines/README.md

 `resqui.plugins.IndicatorPlugin` and uses either a `resqui.plugins.PythonExecutor` or a `resqui.plugins.DockerExecutor` to run the software to determine the indicator values.
+The subclassing is mainly used to identify plugins during runtime, there is no other inheritence magic behind that.

 ### Mandatory Attributes